dimo414/php-auth/UserManager/README.txt

 This section describes how to use the class right out of the box.
 As is, UserManager has four user levels, Guest, User, Superuser, and Admin, and stores each user's username, password (encrypted), and level.
 If you don't want to read through this, all public functions in the UserManager class are fully documented, and if after reading any of this you're not sure quite how something works, it's very likely the comments in the class will explain everything.

 INITIALIZATION
   UserManager uses PHP Sessions to store the current visitor's information.
 So before anything else, call session_start().
-Then create an instance of the UserManager class by passing the constructor the location of the XML file.
-You should either move the users.xml file to a safer location, either outside the web root, or with .htaccess permissions..
+Then create an instance of either the XMLUserManager class by passing the constructor the location of the XML file, or the MySQLUserManager class by passing a mysqli database connection, and the name of a table the class should work with.
+If using the XMLUserManager, be sure to specify a location outside the web root or hidden from public view.
 Even though passwords are encrypted, it is still highly irresponsible and dangerous to leave the xml file world-readable.

   ----------
+  include 'XMLUserManager.class.php';
   session_start();
+  $user = new XMLUserManager('users.xml');
+  ----OR----
-  include 'usermanager.class.php';
+  include 'MySQLUserManager.class.php';
+  session_start();
+  $db = new mysqli(HOST,USER,PASS,DB);
-  $_user = new UserManager('users.xml');
+  $user = new MySQLUserManager($db);
   ----------

   That's all it takes to initialize the UserManager.
 To make everything much easier, your best plan would be to place these three lines of code in your common include file.
-For the remainder of the readme, it will be assumed that calling "include 'common.inc.php';" will call the three lines of code listed above.
+For the remainder of the readme, it will be assumed that calling "include 'common.inc.php';" will call the lines of code listed above.

+DATABASE SETUP
+Using MySQLUserManager requires slightly more setup than XMLUserManager, but it is still quite easy.
+The first time you construct the UserManager, you will need to construct the appropriate table.
+MySQLUserManager provides the necessary SQL, which it can provide to you, or execute itself if it has enough permission.

+If the user on the connection passed to MySQLUserManager has CREATE permission, you can call 'createTable()', this will execute the create command and construct the necessary table.
+Alternatively, you can call 'echo createTableString()' to get the command to execute it manually.

+MySQLUserManager cannot predict what data you may want to search by.
+Looking up by username and id are fast with the default command, but if you extend the class (more below) be aware that lookupAttribute() is only efficent when run against properly indexed data.
+Therefore you should modify the CREATE instruction as necessary - a decent rule of thumb would be to index any colum you intend to search by, but MySQLUserManager does not eliminate the need for good database design.

 CREATING USERS
   There are two different ways to create and manage your website's users.
 The first is through the built in manageUsers() function and the second is manually, with addUser(), modifyUser(), and deleteUser().